Spotter Safety Talk

 - As the operator, stop anytime you lose sight of the spotter.

-- Review the work area for any additional hazards such as trip hazards or fixed objects that the equipment can strike.
-Remove any people, objects, or equipment prior to needing to back into an area to eliminate the possibility of a strike.
+- Review the work area for any additional hazards, such as trip hazards that a spotter or other ground personnel could trip over.
+Or evaluate the work area for fixed objects that the equipment can strike.
+Remove any people, objects, or equipment prior to spotting equipment in or out of an area to eliminate the possibility of a strike.

 When planning work, look at the task and determine if there is a way to eliminate backing or minimize it.
 If there are trucks in the work area that need to dump material, look to be able to pull through where they need to dump.
 If pulling through is not possible, pick a route that minimizes the need to back up.